Nyovelt/pintos-projects/doc.md

 It is the same as our answer to  `A1`.

-1. Page: For storing supplemental information about a page.
+1. Page: For storing supplemental information about a `page`.
 ```C
 struct sup_page_table_entry
 {